netcsc/MEAN/chapter1/README.md

 automation, we recommend you use `npm run watch` to re-run your tests every time you change the `interface.js` file.
 Once the tests succeed, `npm run watch` will terminate and print a "secret code" consisting of a short phrase.
-Copy this code into the assessment page in your browser to complete this assessment.